darrylwest/darrylwest.github.io/book-reports/year-of-the-flood.md

 * misanthrope - a person that dislikes human kind and society
 * sylph - imaginary spirit; a slender woman or girl
 * spandrel - triangular shape as a filler (square with circle inside)
+* soporific - tending to induce drowsiness or sleep
+* kudzu - an asian climbing plant
+* wayfarer - soneone who travels by foot; nomad
+* thrush - a small songbird; loud

 ## Characters and Character Types